 In standard car accident claims, this means suing the at-fault driver directly.
 However, if you attempt to bring a personal injury claim against an Uber or Lyft driver, your claim will likely be denied.
 This is because most private auto insurance policies do not cover drivers who are driving in a commercial capacity.
 This is where things become even more complicated.

 Because most rideshare companies, including Uber and Lyft, classify their drivers as independent contractors, they are largely protected from liability in the event of an accident.
 As a result, you could have a difficult time suing Uber or Lyft directly for damages, as they may argue that they are not responsible for the conduct of their drivers.

-However, all that being said, both Uber and Lyft do offer some coverage for people who are injured in accidents caused by their drivers.
-The exact amount of coverage available will depend on a variety of factors, including the driving period in which the accident happened.
+Although Uber and Lyft are shielded from liability in many instances, both companies do offer some insurance coverage for those injured in accidents caused by their drivers.
+The amount of coverage available depends on the circumstances of the accident.

 This coverage applies whether you were riding in the Uber/Lyft, were the driver or occupant of another vehicle, or were otherwise involved in the accident (as a pedestrian, bicyclist, etc.).

 Although you are not required by law to have an attorney, working with a skilled legal team drastically improves your chances of a favorable outcome.
 The Palatka Uber and Lyft accident lawyers at our firm understand how the process works, as well as the many nuances inherent in rideshare accident claims.
 We have the experience and resources to take on major rideshare companies and their defense teams, and we are ready to do everything we can to help you maximize your recovery.